JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/ColonyClientV13.md

 ▸ **setExpenditurePayout(uint256,uint256,address,uint256)**(`_id`, `_slot`, `_token`, `_amount`, `overrides?`): `Promise`<`ContractTransaction`\>

+Can only be called while expenditure is in draft state.

+**`Deprecated Set`**

-Set the token payout on an expenditure slot.
+the token payout on an expenditure slot.
 Can only be called by expenditure owner.

 #### Parameters